 "(a) Stock Issuable.
 Subject to adjustment as provided in Section 3(c), the maximum number of shares of Stock reserved and available for issuance under the Plan shall be (i) 16,594,548 shares of Stock (the "Initial Limit"), subject to adjustment as provided in Section 3(c), plus (ii) on January 1, 2025 and each January 1 thereafter, the number of shares of Stock reserved and available for issuance under the Plan shall be cumulatively increased by 5% of the number of shares of Stock issued and outstanding (inclusive of the number of shares of Stock issuable upon the exercise of the Company's outstanding pre-funded warrants) on the immediately preceding December 31 (the "Annual Increase").
 Subject to such overall limitation, the maximum aggregate number of shares of Stock that may be issued in the form of Incentive Stock Options shall not exceed the Initial Limit cumulatively increased on January 1, 2025 and on each January 1 thereafter by the lesser of the Annual Increase for such year or 3,150,000 shares of Stock, subject in all cases to adjustment as provided in Section 3(c).
-For purposes of this limitation, the shares of Stock underlying any Awards that are forfeited, canceled, held back upon exercise of stock or otherwise terminated (other than by exercise) under each of the Plan, the 2017 Plan and the 2015 Plan shall be added back to the shares of Stock available for issuance under the Plan.
-In the event the Company repurchases shares of Stock on the open market, such shares shall not be added to the shares of Stock available for issuance under the Plan may be authorized but unissued shares of Stock or shares of Stock reacquired by the Company."
+For purposes of this limitation, the shares of Stock underlying any Awards that are forfeited, canceled, held back upon exercise of an Option or settlement of an Award to cover the exercise price or tax withholding, reacquired by the Company prior to vesting, satisfied without the issuance of Stock or otherwise terminated (other than by exercise) under each of the Plan, the 2017 Plan and the 2015 Plan shall be added back to the shares of Stock available for issuance under the Plan.
+In the event the Company repurchases shares of Stock on the open market, such shares shall not be added to the shares of Stock available for issuance under the Plan.
+Subject to such overall limitations, shares of Stock may be issued up to such maximum number pursuant to any type or types of Award.
+The shares available for issuance under the Plan may be authorized but unissued shares of Stock or shares of Stock reacquired by the Company."